elirick2022/05-cw-game-water-drop/README.md

   - Use the [charity: water brand guidelines](https://drive.google.com/file/d/1ct4zYRIwHAtxoNQoeaVwWYPdnruSC6sr/view) to stay on-brand with colors and styling
   - Add styling rules to ensure your game layout adjusts well across different screen sizes

+## LevelUp Implemented: Bad Drops
+- Some drops are “bad” (25% chance).
+- Clicking a bad drop removes 1 point.
+- Bad drops are colored red to distinguish them from good drops.

 These are the minimum requirements, but if you'd like an additional challenge go ahead and give the LevelUps a shot!
 For example, you can set up logic to make some of the drops "bad" drops that remove points if the user click them, complete with a different color to distinguish them from "good" drops.
 Have fun and make the game your own!